Epithumia/pyIRCbot/README.md

 TODO:
-    more flexible configuration:
-        - IRC/network in one place
-        - module to load chosen from command line
-        - options for the module get default from file, can be modified dynamically by owner/admin
+    more flexible configuration: options for the module get default from file, can be modified dynamically by owner/admin

     mafia module:
         - implement actual mafiascum roles